 Gain quality work experience:

-If you lack substantial work experience, it's essential to start building your professional portfolio as soon as possible.
+If your work experience is limited, emphasize transferable skills and provide examples in your essays that show leadership and initiative.
 While academic achievements are important, they alone may not be enough to make your application stand out.
 Seek out internships, part-time positions, or volunteer opportunities that align with your career goals and will allow you to develop valuable skills and experiences.

 Tailor recommendation letters based on your background: